Grimstad: Geography

 Grimstad is a coastal municipality in Agder county bordering on the Skagerrak.
 The municipality is bordered by Arendal in the east, Froland and Birkenes in the north, and Lillesand in the west.
 The lakes Syndle and Rore are found in the northern part of the municipality.
 Landviksvannet and Reddalsvannet lakes are found in the southern part of the municipality, near Reddal.
 The rivers Nidelva and Tovdalselva run through parts of the municipality.
 The Rivingen Lighthouse and Homborsund Lighthouse both sit on small islands just off the coast.

 Climate

-Grimstad has a temperate oceanic climate (Cfb, marine west coast), with autumn and early winter as the wettest season and Apil - July as the driest season.
+Grimstad is the sunniest town in Norway.
+The coastal areas of the municipality have a temperate oceanic climate (Köppen: Cfb), with cool to cold winters and mild summers.
+The inner parts have a warm-summer humid continental climate (Köppen: Dfb) with averages under 0 °C in winter.
+Autumn and early winter is the wettest period and April to July is the driest.
 The all-time high temperature 32.2 °C was 11 August 1975; the all-time low is -30.3 °C recorded 8 February 1966.
 The March record high 23.1 °C recorded 27 March 2012 was new national heat record for March.
 Most of the record lows are old; 8 of 12 record lows from before 1970 (November 2021).
 In February and March 1970 a snow depth of 172 cm was recorded at Landvik.
 In recent times, snow usually melts fast along the coast, but the right weather setup can sometimes give large snowfalls.
 The weather station in Landvik, 5 km inland from the town of Grimstad, has been recording since 1957.